Printer-friendly version

 Program Bulletin – provides staff-only access to development resources for courses, programs, plans and shorter form credentials.

-Program requirements – for the purpose of this procedure, program requirements means the courses to be taken to complete the program and any other specific conditions of the program including admission, enrolment and progression requirements.
-Program requirements include all requirements set out in the former ‘program rules’.
+Program requirements – for the purpose of this procedure, program requirements means the program structure (e.g., types and sizes of building blocks used), the courses to be taken to complete the program, and any specific conditions of the program set out in the additional rules, including enrolment and progression requirements.

 Shorter form credential – a distinct unit of study with academically assessed learning outcomes, which is generally offered outside an award program and is usually completed in a short time frame.
 A shorter form credential may be structured as a single module (e.g. a MOOC), or as a suite of combined modules resulting in a larger credential (e.g. a MicroMasters®).